 Raccoon Footprint Cast Replica measures 8.6×6.69 inches.
 Animal Tracks Raccoon Footprint Cast Replica are an invaluable asset for science teachers, naturalists and zoos.
 These educational plaques, made of extremely durable plastic, are actually cast from the authentic footprints left behind by each animal described.

-The raccoon or Procyon lotor is a medium-sized mammal native to North America.
+The Raccoon or Procyon lotor is a medium-sized mammal native to North America.

-The raccoon or Procyon lotor is the largest of the procyonid family, having a body length of 16 to 28 inches and a body weight 8 to 20 lbs.
+The Raccoon or Procyon lotor is the largest of the procyonid family, having a body length of 16 to 28 inches and a body weight 8 to 20 lb.
 Its grayish coat mostly consists of dense underfur which insulates it against cold weather.

 Raccoons or Procyon lotor are noted for their intelligence, with studies showing that they are able to remember the solution to tasks for up to three years.
 Raccoons are probably best known for their black bandit like mask and ringed tail.

-The original habitats of the raccoon or Procyon lotor are deciduous and mixed forests, but due to their adaptability they have extended their range to mountainous areas, coastal marshes, and urban areas, where some homeowners consider them to be pests.
+The original habitats of the Raccoon or Procyon lotor are deciduous and mixed forests, but due to their adaptability they have extended their range to mountainous areas, coastal marshes, and urban areas, where some homeowners consider them to be pests.

 Although captive Procyon lotor have been known to live over 20 years, their life expectancy in the wild is only 1.8 to 3.1 years.
 In many areas, hunting and vehicular injury are the two most common causes of death.

 |Dimensions||8.6 × 6.69 in|